metomi/rose/sphinx/api/built-in/rose_bunch.rst

-The application is normally configured in the :rose:conf:`rose_bunch[bunch]` and :rose:conf:`rose_bunch[bunch-args]` sections of the :rose:file:`rose-app.conf` file, but `rose_bunch[command]` can be optionally used too, see below for details.
+The application is normally configured in the :rose:conf:`rose_bunch[bunch]` and :rose:conf:`rose_bunch[bunch-args]` sections of the :rose:file:`rose-app.conf` file, but :rose:conf:`rose-app.conf[command]` can be used too, see below for details.

 .. rose:app:: rose_bunch